 What this amounts to is that interpretation, sparing cheap jabs at Sontag, is an essential part of all artistic experiences.
 The process of interpretation is literally unavoidable, a prerequisite of both any legible visual structure (and therefore of perception) or any linguistic grammar.
 Our more conscious and deliberative interpretive work (what is typically referred to as “interpretation” in literary theory) is merely a way of dealing with less automatic thematic, ethical, or narrative grammars and structures.
 Ambiguity — whether it complicates conscious or unconscious interpretive processes — is one of the most rewarding forms of informational stimulus, exploiting our predictive processing system by slipping under the cover of resonance and posing as valuable newness.

 A quick sketch of how a few concepts from aesthetics align with the predictive-processing model:

 - Authenticity: a heuristic for speaker credibility, a way of ensuring that the information we’re given about the world by an artwork is accurate.

 - Novelty: the introduction of new types of maps in order to minimize redundancy and maximize predictive updating.

 - Logical consistency of fantasy worlds: A consistent grammatical structure between ifs (priors or premises) and thens (consequences).
-An underlying logic is a prerequisite of being able to predict consequences given premises; one type of logic is “ordinary reality” or “physics,” but fantasy worlds have organizing logics as well which infuriate fans when violated.
+An underlying logic is a prerequisite of being able to predict consequences given premises (a more penetrating form of pattern-recognition).
+One type of logic is “ordinary reality” or “physics,” but fantasy worlds have organizing logics as well which, famously, have infuriated fans when violated.